-Since 2014, local SEO has been adapting at an incredible pace.
+Since 2014, local search has been adapting at an incredible pace.
 It fits with Google’s relevancy mantra—delivering the best search results to users based on their location.
 But that means businesses and marketers have to keep up with the changes—especially brick-and-mortar shops that rely on local traffic.

-Outside of the formal algorithm rollouts, we’ve seen fluctuating local SERPs and changes to Google My Business.
+Outside of the formal algorithm rollouts, we’ve seen fluctuating local search and changes to Google My Business.
 The carousel was replaced with the local pack.
 The local pack was trimmed from 7 results to 3 items.
 Local directories were also evaluated heavily for their quality guidelines.

 More recently, it’s become vital for a business without a storefront to define its service radius.
 It has also become more difficult for brick-and-mortar businesses to target cities too far outside their physical address.

 Think about what you search for when you have a specific local intent.
 The verticals affected most by this ever-changing landscape are the ones you’d think of first—the restaurant, hotel, and travel industries.

 Although Google has not launched a major algorithm update for local search results since the Pigeon update back in 2014, they have made several changes to the Google My Business Pages.
 These changes have made it easier for businesses to engage with customers through the SERP, encouraging them to visit the business page and hopefully visit the store in person or make an online purchase.

 Here is what every business interested in excelling in local search needs to know.

 Google’s local ranking emphasis and ongoing local efforts contribute to the overall goal of Google—personalization and relevance.
 Someone searching for a local product or service, whether they’re at home on a desktop or walking down the street searching on mobile, should see the best possible results.